bitshares/bitshares.github.io-old/_posts/en/2015-06-08-measuring-performance.md

 in parallel using as many computers as necessary to minimize the latency.
 A single core of a 2.6 Ghz i7 is able to validate 10,000 signatures per second.
 Todays high-end servers with 36 cores (72 with hyper-threading) could easily validate 100,000 transactions per second.
-All of these steps have been designed to be embarrassingly parallel and to be independent of blockchain state.
+All of these steps have been designed to be embarrassingly parallel and to be independent of block chain state.

 The average size of a transaction is just 100 bytes which equates to about 10 Megabytes per second to stream 100,000 transactions per second.
 This is well within the capacity of most data centers and therefore not considered part of the bottleneck.

-What remains is how quickly 100,000 transactions can be applied to the blockchain state consisting of millions of accounts while validating all state-dependent pre-conditions.
+What remains is how quickly 100,000 transactions can be applied to the block chain state consisting of millions of accounts while validating all state-dependent pre-conditions.
 This is the work that must be performed by *witnesses* in a timely manner so they can keep up with blocks in real time.
 There is no trivial means of accelerating this task and introducing multiple threads will result in synchronization points and other overhead that experience has taught us